collocations.org

 1. amount of money

-It seemed an absurdly high sum to pay for a coat. | For his first book he received the princely sum of $400. | The team has raised substantial sums for local charities.
+It seemed an absurdly high sum to pay for a coat.

-It seemed an absurdly high sum to pay for a coat. | For his first book he received the princely sum of $400. | The team has raised substantial sums for local charities.
+For his first book he received the princely sum of $400.

-£200 was an astronomical sum of money in 1547. | He joined the club two years ago for a record sum.
+£200 was an astronomical sum of money in 1547.

-£200 was an astronomical sum of money in 1547. | He joined the club two years ago for a record sum.
+He joined the team two years ago for a record sum.

-five-figure, six-figure, etc. | small, modest, nominal, reasonable, token, trifling
+modest, nominal, reasonable, small, token, trifling

 The charity pays a nominal sum to lease the premises.

-$10,000 is a good round sum.
+€10 000 is a good round sum.

 My wife would receive a guaranteed lump sum in the event of my death.

-tax-free
+tax-free (esp.
+BrE)

-VERB + SUM
+VERB + sum

-borrow, earn, fetch, raise, recover
+borrow, earn, fetch (esp.
+BrE), raise, recover (esp.
+BrE)

-Some of the paintings should fetch a tidy sum at today''s auction. | You will have to go to court to recover these sums.
+Some of the paintings should fetch a tidy sum at today's auction.

-Some of the paintings should fetch a tidy sum at today''s auction. | You will have to go to court to recover these sums.
+You will have to go to court to recover these sums.

-get, receive | award sb, contribute, give sb, grant sb, lend sb, offer sb, pay (sb), repay
+award sb (esp.
+BrE), contribute, give sb, offer sb, pay (sb), repay (esp.
+BrE)

 The judge awarded them an undisclosed six-figure sum in damages.

-invest, spend | cost
+invest, spend

 a project that cost vast sums of public money

-SUM + VERB
+sum + VERB

-be due, be payable
+be due, be payable (both esp.
+BrE)

 The landlord has the right to recover any sums payable under this lease

-be equal/equivalent to sth
+be equal to sth, be equivalent to sth

-The gangsters offered him a sum equivalent to a whole year''s earnings.
+The gangsters offered him a sum equivalent to a whole year's earnings.

 exceed sth